gwen001/github-subdomains/README.md

 # Changelog

 **23/09/2020**
-- fixed an issue in the api call
+- fixed an issue in the api call (params name)
 - added binary

 **12/08/2020**